 Case in point: my "always-pregnant" wife and me.

-My wife has been pregnant 10 times and we have 7 children here on earth and three little angels up above.
+My wife has been pregnant ten times, and we have seven children here on earth and three little angels up above.

 That demographic makes sense, right?